torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

 BPF_JSLE  0xd    any  PC += offset if dst <= src                   signed
 ========  =====  ===  ===========================================  =========================================

-The eBPF program needs to store the return value into register R0 before doing a ``BPF_EXIT``.
+The BPF program needs to store the return value into register R0 before doing a ``BPF_EXIT``.

 Example: